 Anyone who has ever owned a car or any other type of vehicle understands that they require maintenance.
 Vehicles are machines, and they can wear down over time or sustain damage through routine use.
 This is an especially important task when it comes to large trucks.
 Not only are periodic inspections and maintenance required by law, they help to ensure the safety of everyone who shares the road.

 While the causes of these accidents vary from driver distraction to weather factors to mechanical issues, one consistent problem with large trucks remains brake problems.
-The Federal Motor Carrier Safety Administration (FMCSA) named five different types of brake issues in the list of the top 20 roadside inspection violations in 2015.

 Poor Brake Performance Is Especially Dangerous in Large Trucks